 AMD said in an email to Reuters, "AMD's board and management believe that the strategy the company is currently pursuing to drive long-term growth by leveraging AMD's highly-differentiated technology assets is the right approach to enhance shareholder value.
 AMD is not actively pursuing a sale of the company or significant assets at this time."

 One of Silicon Valley's oldest chipmakers, AMD is laying off engineers and some analysts are concerned it may not find new markets for its chips in time to reverse a declining cash reserve.

 AMD's shares have fallen more than 60 percent this year, giving it a market value of about $1.4 billion.
 It also has long-term debt and capital lease obligations of about $2 billion.

-Since the 1980s, AMD has competed with much larger Intel and at times has made inroads with its PC and server chips.
+Since the early 1980s, AMD has competed with much larger Intel and at times has made inroads with its PC and server chips.
 But setbacks at AMD limited those gains and AMD now faces new competition from companies designing low-cost and power-efficient chips based on ARM Holdings' technology.

 Like Intel, Sunnyvale, California-based AMD was caught flat-footed in recent years with the emergence and fast growth of mobile devices.